vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_replication_endpoints.md

 **Procedure**

-1. Log in to the vSphere Integrated Containers Registry instance to use as the source registry for replications.
+1. Go to http://<i>vic_appliance_address</i>, click the link to **Go to the vSphere Integrated Containers Management Portal**, and enter the vCenter Server Single Sign-On credentials.

-   Log in at https://<i>vic_appliance_address</i>:8282.
-Use an account with vCenter Server administrator privileges.
-If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Management Portal, replace 8282 with the appropriate port.
+   Use an account with Cloud Administrator privileges.
 2. Select the **Administration** tab, click **Replication**

    Existing endpoints appear in the **Endpoints** view.